nrwl/nx/docs/shared/vue-standalone-tutorial/vue-standalone.md

    Nx will run "npm install" several times.
 Please wait.
 ```

-You can choose any test runner or stylesheet format you like.
+You can also choose [Playwright](/nx-api/playwright) for your e2e tests or a different stylesheet format.
 In this tutorial we're going to use Cypress and css.
 The above command generates the following structure:

 ```
 └─ myvueapp